Privacy Notice: Applicants

 - Internal and external auditors to provide assurance that the University is following its risk management, governance and internal control processes and to independently inspect our financial statements and records.

-- Companies or organisations acting on our behalf: We use data processors who are third parties who provide elements of services for us, such as our application system used for International Admissions or UniBuddy.
-We have contracts in place with our data processors.
+- Companies or organisations acting on our behalf: we use processors which are third parties that provide elements of services for us, such as our application system used for International Admissions, UniBuddy or Enroly.
+We have contracts in place with our processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will hold it securely and retain it for the period we instruct.

-Occasionally we may need to send your personal information outside the EEA e.g. to communicate with our international agents or partner institutions; to communicate with our colleagues overseas in Africa, India or China (if you are an international applicant) or obtain a service from a data processor.
+Occasionally we may need to send your personal information outside the EEA e.g. to communicate with our international agents or partner institutions; to communicate with our colleagues overseas in Africa, India or China (if you are an international applicant) or obtain a service from a processor.
 These transfers are usually carried out with your consent or because they are necessary steps in the process of entering into your student contract.
-All transfers are carried out with appropriate safeguards in place to protect your information and ensure it remains secure.
+All transfers are carried out with appropriate safeguards in place to protect your information and ensure it remains secure, such as the UK International Data Transfer Agreement.

 If you apply but your application is unsuccessful, we will retain your information for two years after the end of the application cycle in which you applied.

-If you are offered a place, accept and enrol at UCLan, we will keep your information for six years after you graduate or withdraw.
+If you are offered a place, accept and enrol at UCLan, your application information will form part of your student record, which we will keep for six years after you graduate or withdraw.

 Your right of access

 You have the right to ask us for copies of your personal information.
 This right always applies.
 There are some exemptions, which means you may not always receive all the information we process.
-For further information or to make a request, please see our Data Protection web page.
+For further information or to make a request, please see the data protection pages of our website.

 Your right to rectification